Skip to main content

 • Basic Python and OOP knowledge

 Some explanations are included to help you follow the code structure and logic.
-Keep the BR rApp SDK documentation handy, as it provides details on the classes and methods used in this lab.
+Keep the BAT ADK documentation handy, as it provides details on the classes and methods used in this lab.
 Spending some time with the documentation and experimenting with the labs will make agent development faster and easier.

 Project setup